pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 vocabulary of statuses described below.
 The concepts in this vocabulary are broad concepts and encompass both specific cases of botanical or zoological nomenclature as well as purely taxonomic and informative use.
 We believe these concepts to be adequately granular for the purposes of reasoning in OpenBiodiv (see the (Rules)[#biological-names].
 The main objective we want to achieve is to encode information about the preferred name to use for a given taxonomic concept lineage.

 See for a similar attempt <http://rs.gbif.org/vocabulary/gbif/taxonomic_status.xml>.

 ```
 <<Vocabulary Taxonomic Statuses>>=

-:TaxonomicNameStatus rdf:type owl:Class ;
+:TaxonomicStatus rdf:type owl:Class ;
   rdfs:subClassOf [ rdf:type owl:Restriction ;
                     owl:onProperty <http://www.w3.org/2004/02/skos/core#inScheme> ;
-                    owl:someValuesFrom :TaxonomicStatusVocabulary ] ;
+                    owl:someValuesFrom :TaxonomicStatusTerms ] ;
   rdfs:label "Taxonomic Name Status"@en ;
   rdfs:comment "The status following a taxonomic name usage in a taxonomic
                 manuscript, i.e. 'n. sp.',
                                  'comb. new',
                                  'sec.
 Franz (2017)', etc"@en .

-:TaxonomicNameStatusVocabulary rdf:type owl:Class ;
+:TaxonomicStatusTerms rdf:type owl:Class ;
   rdfs:subClassOf <http://www.w3.org/2004/02/skos/core#ConceptScheme> ,
                                 [ rdf:type owl:Restriction ;
                                   owl:onProperty fabio:isSchemeOf ;
-                                  owl:allValuesFrom :Taxonomic Status] ;
+                                  owl:allValuesFrom :TaxonomicStatus] ;
   rdfs:label "OpenBiodiv Vocabulary of Taxonomic Name Statuses"@en ;
   fabio:hasDiscipline dbpedia:Taxonomy_(biology) .